Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Numerical Simulation

-We consider two types of test systems: T1 and T2.
-For each type, we generate $100$ test systems, each of which has an FIR model with order $20$: \begin{itemize} \item For T1, we generate each test system as follows: its true FIR coefficients $g_{1}^{0},\cdots,g_{20}^{0}$ are independently and identically Gaussian distributed with mean zero and variance $\sigma^{2}_{g}$, where $\sigma_{g}^2$ is uniformly distributed in $[0.5,\ 3]$. \item For T2, we generate each test system as follows: first generate a $30$th order random system using the approach in \cite{COL2012} with its $5$ poles with largest modulus falling in $[0.94,0.96]$ and then truncate its impulse response to a finite one at the order $20$. \end{itemize} The impulse response of each test system is then multiplied by a constant such that $\|\theta_{0}\|_{2}=10$ with $\theta_{0}$ defined in \eqref{eq:MSEg criterion}.
+We consider two types of test systems, where the first one is T1 as introduced in Section \ref{subsubsec:test systems T1} and the second one is referred to as T2.
+For T2, we generate each test system as follows: first generate a $30$th order random system using the approach in \cite{COL2012} with its $5$ poles with largest modulus falling in $[0.94,0.96]$ and then truncate its impulse response to a finite one at the order $20$.
+For each type, we generate $100$ test systems, each of which has an FIR model with order $20$.
+The impulse response of each test system is then multiplied by a constant such that $\|\theta_{0}\|_{2}=10$ with $\theta_{0}$ defined in \eqref{eq:MSEg criterion}.